 Agriculture is regulated by a number of measures for protecting nature and the environment, which combine to form the legal framework for the production potential in agriculture.
 The primary objectives are to protect the quality of the aquatic environment, the basic production resources, and nature habitats.
 There are therefore general restrictions on the use of fertilisers and pesticides in agriculture and different restrictions on the cultivation of environmentally sensitive or valuable nature areas.
-It is, for example, planned to ban crops from a 10-m wide buffer zone along water courses.
+It is, for example, an important part of the implementation of the EU Water Framework Directive to reduce impacts from agriculture.

-Another important aspect is the restriction in the use of animal manure and the requirement to include cover crops in cereal crop rotations in order to reduce nutrient leaching.
+Other important legislation is the regulations in the use of animal manure and the requirement to include cover crops in cereal crop rotations in order to reduce nutrient leaching.

-Forestry has fewer regulations, but via the Forest Act a large proportion of forestry has to be kept as sustainable forestry.
+Forestry has fewer regulations, but via the Danish Forest Act a large proportion of forestry has to be kept as sustainable forestry.
 The use of fertiliser is restricted to a few young plantations.